aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1467-Basic Plots I - Scatter Plot, Line Plot.md

 # Basic Plots

-* The terms Plot, Chart and Graph partly overlap, they are used somewhat loosely, and in that overlap there isn't really any significant difference that you need to know right now.
+* The terms Plot, Chart, and Graph partly overlap, they are used somewhat loosely, and in that overlap, there isn't any significant difference you need to know right now.
-* Therefore, there’s no need to be confused if you find Bar Plot, Bar Graph and Bar Chart being used interchangeably at places.
+* Therefore, there's no need to be confused if you find Bar Plot, Bar Graph, and Bar Chart being used interchangeably at places.
-* Let’s have a look at the commonly used plots in Matplotlib now.
+* Let's look at the commonly used plots in Matplotlib now.